jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-03.md

 In the photos, we looked happy.
 Really, genuinely happy.

 Because we were.

+And now we were in love.

+And that changed everything.

+---

 The next three weeks blurred together in a haze of final preparations and celebrations.